-Figure 6: Line integral convolution of the dataset.
-The colors represent the velocity of the field: blue is slow, red ist fast.
+Fig. 13.
+Line integral convolution of the dataset.
+The colors represent the velocity of the field: blue is slow, red is fast.

-We applied our algorithm to one time slice of a 2D CFD simulation of the Kármán vortex street, which is the result of a flow passing a cylinder.
-The Line integral convolution (LIC) [3] of this slice can be found in Figure 6.
+We applied our algorithm to one time slice of a 2D CFD simulation of a Kármán vortex street, which is the result of a flow passing a cylinder.
+The line integral convolution (LIC) [4] of this slice can be found in Figure 13.
 We calculated the complex moments for a discrete number of positions and scales in the field to cover the inner translation and scaling invariance.
 Then, we normalized the moments according to Corollary 1.
 As similarity measure, we used the reciprocal of the minimum of the Euclidean distances of the set of moment invariants up to a given grade.
-The visualization of the resulting three-dimensional (position and scale) scalar similarity field $\mathbb{R}^2 \times \mathbb{R}^+ \to \mathbb{R}$ was done by extracting the local maxima with values above the average similarity as a threshold.
-For any of these local maxima, we draw a circle in the two-dimensional image plane in the following way: